mo-soliman/Computer-Vision-Deep-Learning-Python/Project 06 - Size of Objects/README.md

 coin (width = 0.955in) then we calculate the pixels per inch ratio and calculate by it the sizes of the other objects

-To fire this program, type the first/second/third command to run the program on a pre-saved image.
+To run this program, type the first/second/third command to run the program on a pre-saved image.

 Thanks to pyimage search.